odoo-dev/odoo/doc/howtos/rdtraining/11_constraints.rst

     .. warning::

         Always use the :meth:`~odoo.tools.float_utils.float_compare` and
-        :meth:`~odoo.tools.float_utils.float_is_zero` methods when comparing floats!
+        :meth:`~odoo.tools.float_utils.float_is_zero` methods when working with floats!

-    Be sure the constraint is triggered every time the selling price or the expected price is changed!
+    Ensure the constraint is triggered every time the selling price or the expected price is changed!

 SQL constraints are usually more efficient than Python constraints.
 When performance matters, always prefer SQL over Python constraints.

-Our real estate module is starting to look good: we added some business logic, and now we make sure the data is consistent.
+Our real estate module is starting to look good.
+We added some business logic, and now we make sure the data is consistent.
 However, the user interface is still a bit rough.
 Let's see how we can improve it in the :ref:`next chapter <howto/rdtraining/12_sprinkles>`.